ArashAmmarlooi/canvasImageCroper/README.md

 10 - I didn`t style the project for mobile responsive design but in complete project I will do the responsive config completly my self .
 In this project I just wanted to show you how i code .

 NOTICE : Unfortunately I had two busy days since Monday and I started the project on Wednesday  , but Due to lack of time I wanted to send the project before holiday (Saturday , Sunday).
-I have wrote as many code as I could but if I had two days more I would add tests and exact canvas positioning and more and more ,  but I push this code in the Github repository today .
-But if I cooperate with the team I would learn the exact adjustment of canvas and go with the rules  of Albeli company (I know the canvas frontend and backend methods very well ), but now actually I don`t know the specific units and positions of the canvases and images and print rules in Albeli but I wanted to show point .
-And also I learn and cooperate fast with the team .
+I have wrote as many code as I could but if I had more time I would add tests and other methods.
+If I cooperate with the team I would learn the exact adjustment of canvas and go with the rules  of Albeli company ( I know the canvas ,  frontend and backend methods very well ) but now actually I don`t know the specific units and positions of the canvases and images and print rules in Albeli but I wanted to show point with my sample project .
+And also I will learn and cooperate qiuckly with the team .

 Thanks again to give me this honor .
 Regards .